aboldguess/mingle/README.md

 network.
 Mobile browsers require HTTPS to access device sensors; generate the self-signed certificate and start with `USE_HTTPS=true` to enable it.

+### HTTPS Requirement
+Most browsers block webcams, VR mode and motion sensors when a site is loaded over plain HTTP from a LAN address.
+If the page displays "Access this site over HTTPS to enter VR mode and grant access to the device sensors", create the self-signed certificate with `create_mingle_cert` and launch the server with `USE_HTTPS=true`.

+The client will display a warning banner whenever it detects an insecure context.
+Running the server with HTTPS resolves webcam and sensor issues and allows all participants to meet in the same world.

 > The certificate scripts use OpenSSL.
 Install it beforehand if it is not already available.

 ### Controls